Rajasthan State Men's League

 The Rajasthan State Men's League, also known as R-League A Division, is the top state-level football league in the Indian state of Rajasthan, conducted by Rajasthan Football Association.
 Inaugural season with 8 participating teams, and concluded on 6 October 2019.
-Rajasthan United FC became the first champion.
+Rajasthan United became the first champion.
 All matches were played on a single venue, Rajasthan University Sports Complex.